schafezp/karmabot/README.md

 psql -h localhost -p 5432 karmabot test_user
 ```

-original Docker build credit goes to https://github.com/sameersbn/docker-postgresql
-The solution being used now is with the postgres-alpine image.

 ## TODO: These are tasks to be accomplished.
 Feel free to submit pull requests.